Data Explorer Knowledge Base

 Includes various data related to food security such as:

-• Acute Food Insecurity Classifications: IPC compatible scale and scenario indicators on food insecure populations globally or for specific geographic locations
+• Acute Food Insecurity Classifications: Scale and scenario indicators on food insecure populations globally or for specific geographic locations

-• Acutely Food Insecure Population Estimates: IPC compatible phase and scenario indicators of food insecure populations
+• Acutely Food Insecure Population Estimates: Phase and scenario indicators of food insecure populations

 • Humanitarian Food Assistance: Data used as an indicator to identify famine and determine the severity of food security and nutrition crises